JustBoorish/BooBuilds/ReadMe.txt

 Make build and outfit selector display upwards if icon on lower part of screen Fix help button to display on the correct page
 Fix outfit chat command loading
+Make quick build update remember the checkboxes set for the build Change outfits to use the DressingRoom api to fix male on female issues

 Version 1.8
 Added new quick build functionality